 If you are interested in helping out ministry, we are always looking for assistance in the following area: Warehouse Volunteers (stock shelves, prepare deliveries, build food boxes, process donations, package produce, and general cleaning), Backup Warehouse Volunteers (on-call volunteers to help cover warehouse duties when we are short-handed), Regular Drivers (deliver 3-5 food boxes to the same families once a week), and Substitute Drivers (on-call drivers who fill in when a regular driver is unable to deliver their weekly route).
 Please contact the Food Bank for more information if you would like to become a volunteer.

 The Food Bank is seeing a rising number of new, incoming clients and families seeking food assistance.
 As a result, our stores of dry pantry items are not lasting as long as usual, and we are seeing a lot of dwindling staple goods.
-We could use donations of items such as mac-n-cheese, canned tuna, canned pasta meals, canned chilis & stews, instant meals & sides, canned and dry beans, large box cereal, and peanut butter.
-Some of these “common” items have not been available for a few weeks.
+We could use donations of all of our staple foods items, plus sizes five, six, and seven diapers.
+If you are able to give, please prayerfully consider giving to help our ministry continue its work.